The enchanted boy

 A good cure for plant blindness: Blue mist penstemon (Penstemon virens) in Evergreen, Colorado, by Betsey Crawford

-One early May day some years ago I was walking with a friend in a preserve near her home.
+One early May day, I was walking with a friend in a preserve near her home.
 I had discovered the trail the day before and was so delighted with the abundance of wildflowers I wanted to share them with her.
-She was equally delighted.
-And then, as we finished the trail, said,
+She was also delighted.
+And then, as we finished the trail, said, “I’m so glad

 Plant blindness Read More »